 Incubating New Research

 The Centre’s purpose is to promote Global History through the support of research projects and the provision of workshops, seminars and conferences.
-Since its inception, the Centre has held two major conferences ‘New Directions in Global History’ took place on 27-29 September 2012 and a further conference ‘The Great War and Global History’ in January 2014, and more than nine workshops, as well as an ongoing seminar series – see events.
+Since its inception, the Centre has held two major conferences ‘New Directions in Global History’ took place on 27-29 September 2012 and ‘The Great War and Global History’ in January 2014, and more than nine workshops, as well as an ongoing seminar series – see events.